huudangdev/paypal-node-sdk/CONTRIBUTING.md

-# Contribute to the PayPal-Cordova-Plugin
+# Contribute to the PayPal node SDK

 ### *Pull requests are welcome!*